UO-CS461/tiny_vm/docs/notes.md

 - `vm_run`  Place the virtual machine into running state and run until it is halted or crashes.

+# Tables

+The tiny virtual machine depends on several tables, some at load time (to translate the external format into the internal form) and some at run time (to execute instructions).
+Some tables entirely static, while others are built while a program is loaded.

+## `vm_ops`

+Maps the integer operation codes of the virtual machine to C function pointers for their implementation.

+This static table is available through `vm_ops.h` and is implemented in `vm_ops.c`.

+## `constants`

+A table of object constants, so that we can create them once and reuse them.
+These constants are literals (e.g., there may be an Int object wrapping the machine integer 42, created in response to the literal "42"), so the table is indexed by the string literal from which it was triggered.
+In the case of string constants, quotation marks are not part of the table index.

+This table is constructed and used at load time.
+It needn't be fast since the number of literals in a program is small, and since it is not accessed during vm program execution.

 # Calling conventions

 The tiny vm is a stack machine, simpler but in roughly the same style as the